jmlp-131092/wpterminal/README.md

  - Start programming and have fun

-# PLUGIN STRUCTURE
+# Plugin folder structure
  - /my-plugin
   - /inc
-    - /res
   - /templates
   - /res
    - /js
     - /admin
       - admin.js
     -/frontend
       - frontend.js
    - /css
     - /admin
       - admin.css
     -/frontend
       - frontend.css
   - /languages
   - my-plugin.php

-* In you plugin main file by default are defined some constants:
+In you plugin main file by default are defined some constants:

     - THE_PLUGIN_BASE_PATH
     - THE_PLUGIN_INC_PATH
     - THE_PLUGIN_TEMPLATES_PATH
     - THE_PLUGIN_JS_URL
     - THE_PLUGIN_CSS_URL
     -
-* Also is declared de 'init' hook for the plugin initialization
+Also is declared de 'init' hook for the plugin initialization